Afrobeats finally gets its groove on | DW | 02.02.2022

 "Everybody just caught the Nigerian bug.
 And then you have this massive Nigerian diaspora in the UK, the United States and other hubs around the world," Bantu said.

-Analysts have sought to correlate the Afrobeats popular organic growth with growing, upwardly mobile West African diaspora populations in major music markets.
+Analysts have sought to correlate the increased interest in Afrobeats with growing, upwardly mobile West African diaspora populations in major music markets.

 But even the term Afrobeats is blurry.
 Afrobeats with an 's' differs from the horn-filled Afrobeat music associated with Fela Kuti.
 The term was only coined in the mid-2000s in London by DJs in the diaspora to market popular music coming out of Nigeria.
-Before that, the creations of West African artists were often lumped together with other musicians under the term World Music, according to culture journalist Bolaji Alonge.
+Before that, the creations of West African artists were often lumped together with other musicians under the term World Music, the culture journalist Bolaji Alonge told DW.

-"Afrobeats with an 's' is a combination of different genres over the decades, from Highlife to reggae.
-Today you have Afrofunk, Afrohouse, Afropolitan music, and all fall under the label Afrobeats," said Alonge.
+"Afrobeats with an 'S' is a combination of different genres over the decades — from highlife to reggae.
+Today you have Afrofunk, Afrohouse, Afropolitan music, and all fall under the label Afrobeats," Alonge said.

 Afrobeats tracks may lack the political vigor and brass instruments of previous Nigerian offerings, but no one disputes that successful Afrobeats songs are groovy and catchy.
 Strong percussion rhythms keep the dancefloor bouncing.
 Audiences don't seem to mind lyrics spoken in local Nigerian pidgin or other regional dialects — even in foreign markets.